Apply for India eVisa

 Where and When to Submit

-The e-Arrival Card can be completed up to three days before the journey.
+The e-Arrival Card must be submitted within 72 hours (3 days) of arrival.
 Submissions are accepted through official and secure platforms:

 Travellers are advised to submit early, double-check their details, and keep a screenshot or confirmation handy.
 Errors may cause delays at the counter.